-Using Bid Metrics to make Calculated Tendering Investments
+Using Bid Metrics to Make Calculated Tendering Investments

 In our previous blog, we introduced the idea that strategic sellers view tendering as a numbers game that needs to align with overall business revenue goals.
 Strategic sellers also know that the quantification of tendering performance is a guaranteed pathway to more effective and efficient bidding.